Raising awareness for Prostate Cancer

 I guess working as a team plays a big part in this challenge…

 Yeah, definitely.
 When you reach those walls walking up the mountain you need someone there to keep coaxing you along, and you need to provide that support to someone else too.
 So it’s good, it makes it a bit more of a family affair.

-How has your team fundraising been going?
+How has your team fundraising for prostate cancer awareness been going?

 There’s 6 of us doing the challenge for the Prostate Cancer Foundation and we have a number of prostate cancer survivors that are also climbing the mountain with us.
 But as a team our fundraising is going fairly well, I think we’re nearly at $50,000.
 We’ve had a few successful events and a few corporate sponsors that have helped us along the way.
 So there’s definitely support out there.